jjvanzon/JJs-Reference-Architecture/patterns.md

 `- Arch: anemic models and separation of concerns and no rich models can have the consequence that you loose identity and instance integrity, because derived structures are more common.
 For controls for instance, with gesture events, the original object needs to be found and raised an event on, and you cannot get away with doing it on a derived object unless you clone everything.
 Not sure how to descrive this clearly.
 It is about rich models vs. anemic models and when and how to apply which and what are the pros and cons and I do not have a clear image of that yet.`
 `- Explain the problems with rich models in the business layer comprised of derived classes out of the persistence layer, that extend the model with specific relations, constraints and rules, that you do not enforce in the persistence layer.`
 `  Problems with putting it in the business layer include that the persistence layer does not know how to instantiate the derived class, so it must instantiate the base class.
-Also: if rules are strictly enforced in an extended entity model, it is hard to separate creating entities from validating it, so instead of user-generated validation messages, you might get exception messages instead.`
+Also: if rules are strictly enforced in an extended entity model, it is hard to separate creating Entities from validating it, so instead of user-generated validation messages, you might get exception messages instead.`
 `  Problems with putting the specialized classes in the persistence layer include that the entity model must stay as clean as possible: anything you put in the data layer is hard to get rid of.`
 `  When you do need an business logic interfacing that is comprised of an 'extended' entity model, then you cannot really use inheritance.
 You might be able to create a facade class that creates a wrapper class around the 'base' class out of the entity model.`
 `  Currently the choice is to not make an extended entity model in the business layer.`